TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 SEO
 ===

-The **SEO** tab uses the cs_seo system extension. https://docs.typo3.org/c/typo3/cms-seo/master/en-us/Index.html
+This tab is used for search engine optimization.
+It uses the cs_seo system extension.
+See the :ref:'SEO Core extension <cs_seo:for-editors>' manual for more information.

 .. _pages-properties-social-media: